-In my family, you hug and kiss everyone, especially adults.
-I remember huge gatherings with aunts, uncles and cousins galore, and every time people walked in, everyone stood up to hug and kiss the newcomers, sometimes before they’ve even set their purses or coats down.
-This wasn’t limited to just hellos either; come departure time, the same rounds of farewells happened all over again.
+In my family, you hug everyone, especially adults.
+We have huge gatherings with aunts, uncles and cousins galore.
+Every time people walk in, everyone stands up to hug and kiss the newcomers.
+Sometimes before they’ve even set their purses or coats down.
+This wasn’t limited to just hellos either—the same hugging at farewells happened again.

 Considering that that is the norm in my family, I may just be the black sheep among huggers and kissers.
-Don’t get me wrong—I absolutely understand where this multitude of greetings comes from: it’s a sign of respect and manners.
+I understand where this multitude of greetings comes from: it’s a sign of respect and manners.
 Imagine hosting a party and your guest gives you a head nod and a “‘Sup?” on their way to the drinks.
-In addition to manners, it’s important show respect to the elders—the people who generally keep the family unit cohesive (and prepare all the food).
+Besides manners, it’s important show respect to the elders.
+These are the people who keep the family unit cohesive (and prepare the food).
 I get that.

-But I also need to re-frame this tradition in a way my toddler can comprehend and will even eagerly participate in.
-It’s one thing for me to grow up knowing you greet people because that’s just what we do; it’s another to understand the reason why and feel comfortable doing so.
-As such, I don’t expect my toddler to hug everyone in the room against his will because:
+I need to re-frame this tradition in a way my toddler can understand and will even do on his own.
+It’s one thing for me to grow up knowing you greet people because that’s just what we do.
+It’s another to understand why and feel comfortable doing so.
+As such, I don’t expect my toddler to hug everyone in the room against his will.
+Here’s why:

-3. I want him to want to hug everyone
+3. Encourage him to want to hug everyone

 So, instead of forcing him to give hugs, we:

 - Tell him what to expect.
-Similarly, we also describe the party: “There will be lots of people there, and they’ll probably all come to the door when we walk in.”
+We also describe the party: “Lots of people will be there, and they’ll all come to the door when we walk in.”
 With descriptions, he’ll have a better idea of what to expect.

 - Tell the truth.
-Usually he likes hugging people, but for the times he doesn’t, I try and stick to the truth rather than excusing his behavior with false notions.
+Usually he likes hugging people, but for the times he doesn’t, I say the truth rather than making up excuses.
 For instance, I’ll say, “Looks like he doesn’t want to give hugs right now.
 Maybe in a few minutes he’ll be up for it.”

 - Offer an alternative.
-Just as my brother-in-law extended a high-five in lieu of a hug, giving alternatives can offer my toddler a chance to say hello without having to full-on hug someone.
-In addition to high-fives, we also suggest waving his hand, simply saying “hi” or giving hugs at a different time.
+My brother-in-law extended a high-five of a hug.
+Giving alternatives offers my toddler a chance to say hello without full-on hugging someone.
+Besides high-fives, we suggest waving his hand, saying “hi” or giving hugs later.

-I’m hoping to interweave cultural expectations and manners with respecting my toddler’s space and decisions.
-I would hate for my family to feel disrespected because I don’t force him to greet everyone; nor would I want to disregard my toddler’s feelings.
+I want to mix expectations and manners with respecting my toddler’s space and decisions.
+I would hate for my family to feel disrespected because I don’t force him to greet everyone.
+But I also wouldn’t want to disregard my toddler’s feelings.
 Instead, I’d like him to grow up willingly giving hugs—or high-fives—all on his own.